 Giving up smoking

 Smoking is the single worst thing you can do for your health.
-It also ages you more quickly by dehydrating the skin causing early signs of ageing, it can cause fine lines around your mouth as well as discolouring your teeth, nails and hands.
+It also ages you more quickly by dehydrating the skin causing early signs of ageing; such as fine lines around your mouth as well as discolouring your teeth, nails and hands.

 Reducing your alcohol intake